A Community Lottery Funded project summed up as:

-The groups are no bigger than 15 young people at a time and
+The groups were no bigger than 15 young people at a time.

 We host these 3-4 times a year at a variety of lovely host locations, with over 50 different organisations usually attending.
 It is essentially a speed networking morning for you to meet the different organisations supporting young people in Lincoln!

 At the event, you sit opposite each other and have a set amount of time to fill each other in on what you do, before moving on to the next person.
 At the end, you have a chance to mingle and find people that you want to talk to more (or swap business cards/leaflets during the first section!)

 It’s a great way to literally put faces to names of people